Crime & conflict

 Share

-President Trump is gearing to on , targeting its oil, gas, and banking with stricter measures.
-The move aims to Russian financial institutions off from U.S. payment systems, a that could Moscow’s trade and ripple through global markets.
+President Donald Trump is gearing up to intensify economic pressure on Russia, targeting its oil, gas, and banking sectors with stricter measures.
+The move aims to cut Russian financial institutions off from U.S. payment systems, a step that could disrupt Moscow’s energy trade and ripple through global markets.

-Yet, the timing eyebrows.
-These tougher restrictions coincide with Trump’s efforts to broker a 30-day ceasefire in the ongoing in Ukraine, suggesting a dual- approach of economic sticks and carrots.
-The stiffer measures could weaken Russia’s war chest, but they also risk complicating if Moscow digs in its heels.
+Yet, the timing raises eyebrows.
+These tougher restrictions coincide with Trump’s efforts to broker a 30-day ceasefire in the ongoing war in Ukraine, suggesting a dual-track approach of economic sticks and diplomatic carrots.
+The stiffer measures could weaken Russia’s war chest, but they also risk complicating negotiations if Moscow digs in its heels.

 Share